vishnuvij/Master_thesis/README.md

 February 2024.

 ## References
-Altenhoff,A.M. et al. (2021) OMA orthology in 2021: website overhaul, conserved isoforms, ancestral gene order and more.
+1.Altenhoff,A.M. et al. (2021) OMA orthology in 2021: website overhaul, conserved isoforms, ancestral gene order and more.
 Nucleic Acids Res., 49, D373–D379.
-Altenhoff,A.M. et al. (2012) Resolving the Ortholog Conjecture: Orthologs Tend to Be Weakly, but Significantly, More Similar in Function than Paralogs.
+2.Altenhoff,A.M. et al. (2012) Resolving the Ortholog Conjecture: Orthologs Tend to Be Weakly, but Significantly, More Similar in Function than Paralogs.
 PLoS Comput.
 Biol., 8, e1002514.
 BaQenberg,K. et al. (2017) OrthoReD: a rapid and accurate orthology prediction tool with